Terms and conditions

 - Either party may terminate this Agreement upon giving the other party 30 days’ written notice.

-- Upon early termination of this Agreement for any reason (save for where we terminated the Agreement under clauses 5.6 or 14.2) you will become immediately liable for any Services carried out by us prior to the termination calculated on the time spent at our then standard hourly rate.
-You will also become liable for any r any “out of pocket expenses” incurred by us in the provision of the Services which include office costs, telephone, travel, accommodation and subsistence costs. we will raise an invoice for the sums owed which you shall become liable to pay within 30 days of the date of the invoice.
+- Upon early termination of this Agreement for any reason (save for where we terminated the Agreement under clauses 5.5 or 14.2) you will become immediately liable for any Services carried out by us prior to the termination calculated on the time spent at our then standard hourly rate.
+You will also become liable for any “out of pocket expenses” incurred by us in the provision of the Services which include office costs, telephone, travel, accommodation and subsistence costs. we will raise an invoice for the sums owed which you shall become liable to pay within 30 days of the date of the invoice.

 Complaints Procedure and Resolution